Anujntu/Check/README.md

 # Check
-I just want to check how it works?
+I just want to check how it works.
+It is working fine.